JonathanHelianthicusDoe/notes_on_toontown_strategy/stun_hygiene/README.md

    trap SOS to get canceled, and any remaining ones do damage normally, which suggests &ldquo;multiple single-target attacks&rdquo;.
 However, I can&rsquo;t be certain.
 If you do happen to know, please tell me!
-4. I&rsquo;m unsure about whether or not remotes stun, which is why they are not in the above list.
-If you do happen to know, please tell me!
+4. When I originally wrote this, I was unsure about whether or not remotes stun.
+I have since been informed that remote-controlled cogs are treated almost identically to lured cogs for the purpose of hit-chances, with the exception of drop gags having a 100% hit-chance (as opposed to 0% hit-chance when lured).
 5. Yes, how close you are to maxing a track affects your accuracy with the gags in that track!
 One more reason to max your dang gags!